-- R7.1 Improve the information system regarding the employability and career path of the graduates. - R7.2 Provide the students numbers in the course evaluation. - R7.3 Establish a clear KPI system and make it easily accessible. - R7.4.Present the web site of the programme in English.
+- R7.1.
+Improve the information system regarding the employability and carrier path of the graduates. - R7.2.
+Enhance efforts to improve students' participation to the evaluation of the programme - R7.3.
+Establish a clear KPI system and make it easily accessible. - R7.4.
+Present the web site of the entire programme in English.